NelsonPe/Genre-Classification/README.md

 ![Illustration2](./Pictures/illustration_genremodel1d_mean_max_diff.png)

 The second plot shows the L1 distance mean to prediction proba max.
 Allows me to evaluate the "strengh" of model prediction.
-For example, in this song, we see three moments (longer than one or two extracts) of at [00:00, 00:15], [01:00, 01:15] and [00:00, 00:15]
+For example, in this song, we see three moments (longer than one or two extracts) of at [00:00, 00:15], [01:00, 01:15] and [04:03, 04:24] corresponding to instrumental mainly violon without voice.